 Strongly increasing sales, driven by the growing adoption of FEV's in the Netherlands and Germany and the increasing number of Fastned charging stations, combined with stable network operation costs is leading to steadily improving operational performance.
 Also, as planned, Fastned is heavily investing in expansion of its network through site acquisition and development of the pipeline of prospect sites.
-During 2019, Fastned passed operational EBITDA break-even, but due to network expansion costs and exceptional expenses reported a net loss of €12,034k.
+During 2019, Fastned reported a net loss of €12,034k.